top of page

 ‘Don't fucking move!’

+‘Stay right where you are!’
 The commands were an afterthought, but the authorities were hot on his trail, and there was no time to rest.

-The improvised and unspoken goal was to reach a respectable distance from the would-be crime scene, emerge from a different part of the neighborhood, somehow shake the pursuit, and make his way from there.
+The improvised and unspoken goal was to reach a respectable distance from the would-be crime scene, emerge from a different part of the neighborhood, shake the pursuit, and make his way from there.
 There was nowhere the police would not follow, and so he would have to make haste if he was to successfully flee the city, at least out of firing range.

 Suddenly there was no solid surface beneath him, and Michael let out a high pitched yelp as he tumbled forward, deeper into the darkness.
-His cries were quickly muffled by the sudden shock of freezing cold water as his body plunged below a subterranean waterfall.
+His cries were quickly muffled by the frigid shock of freezing cold water as his body plunged below a subterranean waterfall.
 Submerged in human excrement, he felt his stomach convulse.
-As he kicked his way to the surface of the cesspool vomit shot out from the base of his throat, but he pushed himself regardless, arms frantically wading upward; his freedom—his life depending on what little endurance remained.
+As he kicked his way to the surface of the cesspool, vomit shot out from the base of his throat, but he pushed himself regardless, arms frantically wading upward; his freedom—his life depending on what little endurance remained.

 Reaching the surface, he looked upwards to the edge of the falls, visible only by the countless flashlights now frantically moving upon the walls above, accompanied by the sounds of barking dogs and police radios.
-In that quick second's thought, he envisioned their teeth ripping through his flesh, and silently found himself grateful the stench of the sewer would mask his scent, and the falls could potentially act as a dead end.
-However, if the approaching hunters reached the edge above before he could get himself clear, he would find himself in the line of fire.
+In that quick second’s thought, he envisioned their teeth ripping through his flesh, and silently found himself grateful the stench of the sewer would mask his scent, and the falls could potentially act as a dead end.
+However, if the approaching hunters reached the edge above before he could get himself clear, he would find himself in their direct line of fire.

-Michael kicked vigorously toward the edge of the pool, and when he gripped solid concrete, he quickly flopped himself onto the floor and tried to catch his breath, coughing out the small bit of water in his lungs.
+Michael kicked vigorously toward the edge of the pool, and when he gripped solid concrete, he quickly flopped himself onto the floor and tried to catch his breath, coughing out the small bits of bacteria-ridden water in his lungs.
+He groaned to his feet, joints crackling like crumbled tin foil as he spit profusely, trying not to think about words like feces or urine, infection, fester or stew.

-He groaned to his feet, joints crackling like crumbled tin foil as he spit profusely.
-He tried not to think about words like feces or urine, fester or stew, holding down whatever he had eaten within the last twenty-four hours to focus on the task at hand.
-Michael found himself at an impasse, as a fork in the tunnel presented two possible routes, either as uncertain as the next.
+Soaked and shivering, Michael found himself at an impasse as a fork in the tunnel presented two possible routes, either as uncertain as the next.
 The tunnel on the left was shrouded in a dense darkness, but within the long stretch of tunnel to the right was a slight glow of light from around a distant corner.
+Which route would lead him to freedom he could have no possible way of knowing, but an unspoken instinct told him to veer right—to always veer on the side of light rather than the ambiguity of uncertain darkness.

 The choice was made.